UncleRus/MultiOSD/doc/source/lowlevel/options.rst

 UTBRD
 -----

 Flight controller type.
-It's recommended to use correct FC type as it affects altitide, velocity, temperature and other telemetry values.
+It's recommended to set correct FC type as it affects altitude, velocity, temperature and other telemetry values.

 +------+--------+
 | Type | Size   |